 Since starting his acting career, Jamie Satterthwaite can be found in many stage and screen roles including guest appearances in BBC’s Casualty and ITV’s Mr Selfridge.
 Being a regular in the Shakespeare shows at The Watermill Theatre, he’s due to appear in their upcoming production starting in May.
-Having chatted to Jamie last week, we find out about his future roles, training and all things Shakespeare.
+Chatting to Jamie last week, we find out about his future roles, training and all things Shakespeare.